Research Interests

 Working Papers

 Do Personalized AI Predictions Change Subsequent Decision-Outcomes?
-The Impact of Human Oversight joint with Eva Groos and Christina Strobel (soon to be submitted)
+The Impact of Human Oversight joint with Eva Groos and Christina Strobel (under review)

-Gendered Language, Economic Behavior, and Norm Compliance joint with Petra Nieken and Karoline Ströhlein (currently under review)
+Gendered Language, Economic Behavior, and Norm Compliance joint with Petra Nieken and Karoline Ströhlein (submitted)

 We conducted a controlled experiment to examine how the gender frame of instructions—male, female, or gender-inclusive—along with the presence or absence of a prescriptive norm (norm salience) influences norm compliance.
 Participants played three standard two-player economic games focusing on sharing, cooperation, and honesty.
 Whereas we find no clear ordering in norm compliance across our male, gender-inclusive, and female gender frames, we do find a statistically significant negative effect of the gender-inclusive frame on norm compliance for almost all participants and a statistically significant negative effect of the male gender frame on men's norm compliance.
 Additionally, norm salience does not appear to increase norm compliance.
 These findings contribute to the debate on gender-inclusive language by highlighting its unintended behavioral effects.